Answers to Frequently Asked Questions About...

 - Availability: Not all pharmacies carry EC.
 Call ahead to find out which brands your pharmacy has in stock (click here to find a pharmacy or clinic near you).
 And many pharmacies still do not stock ella, so you may find it easier to get progestin-only EC.

 - Cost: EC can be expensive.
 Plan B One-Step, Next Choice One Dose, My Way and Levonorgestrel Tablets can cost between $35 and $60 when you buy it OTC at the pharmacy (the generics generally cost about 10% less than Plan B One-Step.
-However, the makers of Plan B One-Step are offering a $10 coupon).
 You can order a generic form of Plan B One-Step at www.afterpill.com for $20 + $5 shipping, but this site does not offer expedited shipping, so it's not meant for emergency use. ella may cost at least $50 at the pharmacy.
-If you choose the online prescription option for ella, it will cost $59 including next-day shipping.
+If you choose to order ella online, it will cost $67 including next-day shipping.
 If your insurance covers EC, using your insurance is probably the least expensive option for you.

 If you have had unprotected sex, take action right away and find out what your options are.
 If you are sexually active, it’s always a good idea to have EC available in case you need it.
 You can ask your health care provider for a prescription to keep on hand until you need it, or purchase EC at the pharmacy to keep at home.